874bowen/steganography-with-js/README.md

 - Some knowledge in Bootstrap

 ## Introduction
 We will be using a JavaScript library by Peter Eigenschink [steganography.js](https://www.peter-eigenschink.at/projects/steganographyjs/) to build our project.
 You can download the library [here](https://www.peter-eigenschink.at/projects/steganographyjs/).
-This library offers two great functions such as decode and encode text in images and abstracts the code behind these functions.
+This library offers two great functions to decode and encode text in images and abstracts the code behind these functions.

 - ```encode``` takes a message as String and a image as Image, HTMLImageElement or String representing the data-URL of the cover image.
 Returns the data-URL of the image with the encoded message inside.
-- ```decode``` takes a image as Image, HTMLImageElement or String representing the data-URL of the image and returns the message which was found in the image.
+- ```decode``` takes an image as Image, HTMLImageElement or String representing the data-URL of the image and returns the message which was found in the image.

 ```bash